 - Competing content is more appealing

-Unlike exits, which may reflect fatigue or distraction, next story actions are more competitive in nature.
-Reducing this metric is key to improving retention, especially in environments where users are quickly moving between multiple creators’ content.
+Exits may reflect fatigue or distraction.
+Next story swipes are competitive in nature.
+Reducing them is key to improving retention, especially when viewers hop quickly between multiple creators' content.

-For brands, views alone are not a reliable indicator of content performance.
-While they reflect initial reach, they do not show whether the audience is genuinely engaged or simply passing through.
-Story navigation provides a deeper layer of insight by capturing how users interact with each frame of the story.
+Views reflect initial reach, nothing more.
+They don't show whether the audience is genuinely engaged or simply passing through.
+Navigation adds the missing layer by capturing how users interact with each frame of the story.

-Metrics such as taps forward, taps back, exits, and next story actions reveal how attention is distributed across the content.
-This helps brands understand not just how many people were reached, but how effectively the message was delivered and retained.
-In practice, navigation data is far more actionable because it shows whether the storytelling, pacing, and creative execution are working as intended.
+Forward, Back, Exited, and Next story data reveal how attention is distributed across your content.
+You learn not just how many people you reached, but how effectively the message was delivered and retained.
+In practice, that makes navigation far more actionable: it shows whether your storytelling, pacing, and creative execution are working as intended.

 High Views but Low Engagement: The Hidden Problem

-High view counts can create a misleading sense of success if they are not supported by strong engagement signals.
-A story may achieve significant reach, yet still fail to hold attention if users quickly skip through or exit early.
+Big view counts can create a misleading sense of success when strong engagement signals don't back them up.
+A story may achieve significant reach and still fail to hold attention if viewers skip through quickly or exit early.

-Story navigation metrics allow brands to pinpoint exactly where audience interest drops.
-For example, a spike in forward taps may indicate that the content is not immediately relevant, while a high exit rate can suggest a disconnect between audience expectations and the actual message.
-These signals are critical for diagnosing performance issues that views alone cannot reveal.
+Navigation metrics let you pinpoint exactly where audience interest drops.
+A spike in forward taps suggests the content isn't immediately relevant.
+A high exit rate hints at a disconnect between audience expectations and the actual message.
+Views alone can't diagnose either problem.

-Without analyzing navigation behavior, brands risk optimizing for reach rather than impact.
-Over time, this can lead to inefficient campaigns, weaker audience connection, and missed opportunities to refine creative strategy based on real user behavior.
+Skip this analysis, and you risk optimizing for reach rather than impact.
+Over time, that means inefficient campaigns, weaker audience connection, and missed opportunities to refine creative strategy around real user behavior.

 Engagement Quality vs Passive Viewing